 Problem: You are a Penn State student.
 Your professor wants you to write a paper about a current social issue and make an argument about how that issue impacts the Penn State community. (e.g. How does sexual violence impact student life at Penn State?)
 You must use at least 3 sources of information that do not come from a Google search in order to make your point.

 - Select information resources that help you to explore the topic, viewpoints about that topic, and identify potential keywords or ideas for further research.
-The Creating a Concept Map and Evaluating Information tutorials at the Penn State Library can be of help in this process.
+The Evaluating Information tutorials at the Penn State Library can be of help in this process.
 LionSearch is a library database that can help you to get started.
 You can also make an appointment with a librarian.

 - Create an outline for your paper, with a thesis and several supporting points.
 Be sure to address and/or acknowledge other viewpoints as you write.
 The Writing Center can help you with this part of the process.
 (Note: This is available to University Park students only.)